Colorectal Cancer Screening Program

 - Do not keep any samples in the freezer.

-- Your sample should only be taken from one bowel movement per day.
+- You should only take a sample from one bowel movement per day.

 - You must write your name and collection date on the collection card using a permanent pen.

 - Deliver your FIT kit to any health centre or hospital laboratory.

 - You, your family doctor or nurse practitioner will receive the test results by mail or fax.

 - If your FIT result shows blood in stool, you need to follow up with a health care provider, family doctor, or nurse practitioner to discuss the next steps.